CADRE Dispatch

 • Doctor/Noblex Standard

 So, swapping out the grip module isn’t hard, but it’s not as easy as Sig made it.
-You will need a punch, hammer, and a small bench block is preferred.
+You will need a punch, a hammer, and a small bench block is preferred.

 Start by removing the two pins from the left side of the grip module.
 Make sure the punch you are using is not too big for the small pin, or you will damage the grip module when you start beating it with a hammer.
 And of course, you don’t want to actually beat the pin out.